 Counsellors and psychotherapists are considered part of Social Care, which is an essential service when Government and NPHET protocols and guidance on social distancing are followed.
 The IACP have published guidelines for a return to face to face work for therapists and clients.

-Please note the following circumstances whereby you should NOT ATTEND and should contact your therapist to seek further advice.
+Please note the following circumstances where you should not attend and would contact your therapist to seek further advice.
 There will be no charge for short notice cancellations and a video session alternative is available.

-- Where you are over 60 years old or have underlying health issues of concern.
+- Where you have underlying health issues of concern.

 - If you have developed even mild symptoms or are diagnosed with COVID 19.